mikakallberg/Portfolio-Project-4/features.md

 - When the user is logged in they can access their particular functions.
 - -Admin can reach admin view thru the url window, on top of all functionality a regular user can access.
 - - a regular site user can access the logout page, creating comments/editing/deleting comments and likin and unliking posts.
 - - when a user logs in or out a message displays at the top of the page for three seconds to indicate the users action was successfull.
-This is du to a combination of backend fucnctions in the apps code, Bootstrap messages and JavaScript, and some custome JavaScript code written at the bottom of the base.html page.
+This is du to a combination of backend functions in the apps code, Bootstrap messages and JavaScript, and some custome JavaScript code written at the bottom of the base.html page.
+- The responsiveness of all pages has been ensured on mulitple screen sizes.
+#
 #### Blogpost page
 #
 ![Shows slide](/media/shows_slide.jpeg)                 | ![Comment approval](/media/comment_approval.jpeg)